-In this scenario, the authorized requesting party requests the verification of evidence of insurance from an insurance carrier through a third party intermediary or vendor.
-The intermediary third party provides a Web service transaction routing service.
+In this scenario, the authorized requesting party requests the verification of evidence of insurance from an insurance company through a third party intermediary or vendor.
+The intermediary third party provides a web service transaction routing service.

-- 1. During the license plate registration process, an automobile owner provides insurance carrier information about the vehicle being registered.
+- 1. During the license plate registration process, an automobile owner provides insurance company information about the vehicle being registered.
 The clerk then enters the policyholder's information into their system. - 2.
-In this scenario, the Web application is located and maintained by a 3rd party agent chosen by the DMV.
+In this scenario, the web application is located and maintained by a third-party agent chosen by the DMV.
 This application is used by the DMV clerk in step 1. - 3.
-There is a logical separation between the Web application and the Web service.
-Although not required, the Web application and Web service can be located on separate physical servers if desired. - 4.
-Again, since each carrier's Web service interface will be the same, it is only necessary for the DMV to maintain a single WSDL file.
-This will likely be located on the same server as the Web service. - 5.
-The insurance carrier's Web service will receive the request, perform the backend transactions necessary to determine whether evidence of insurance exists for the vehicle or policy in question, then return the response message to the DMV.
+There is a logical separation between the web application and the web service.
+Although not

+- required, the web application and web service can be located on separate physical servers if desired. - 4.
+Again, since each insurance company's web service interface will be the same, it is only necessary for the DMV to maintain a single WSDL file.
+This will likely be located on the same server as the web service. - 5.
+The insurance company's web service will receive the request, perform the back-end transactions necessary to determine whether evidence of insurance exists for the vehicle or policy in question, and then return the response message to the DMV.